PLM Design

 Step-by-Step Instructions

-3. Place the tape across the bust from one apex to the other.
+Place the tape from one bust apex to the other

 This distance is crucial for bust shaping and symmetry.
 Patterns must match this value for a natural look.